7AM7/Dog-Breed-Classifier-With-Flask/README.md

 # Dog Breed Classifier With Flask API
-This project classifies dog breeds into one of **133** dog breeds using Pytorch
+This project classifies dog breeds into one of **133** dog breeds using Pytorch & Flask API

 # Installation